Just like batteries allow for portable energy storage, capacitors allow for temporary energy storage and are critical components of many circuits.

 This allows the cable to carry even weak electrical signals without degradation over long distances.
 Additionally, because the insulating and conducting layers are rolled up, a coaxial cable is able to provide this energy storage in a relatively small space – certainly in a smaller volume than parallel plate capacitors can.

 One common application of capacitors is in an RC circuit, so named because it contains a resistor and a capacitor.
-These two circuit components are connected in parallel, with a switch allowing the circuit to connect in one of two possible single loops: voltage source plus capacitor, or capacitor plus resistor.
+Suppose two circuit components are connected in parallel, with a switch allowing the circuit to connect in one of two possible single loops: voltage source plus capacitor, or capacitor plus resistor.

 When the capacitor is connected to the voltage source, current flows in the circuit, and it begins to build up a stored charge.
 When the switch is flipped and the capacitor is connected to the resistor, it will discharge and heat up the resistor.